The Seventh Hypothesis

-The Seventh Hypothesis (La Septième Hypothèse) is a 1991 book by Paul Halter.
+The Seventh Hypothesis (La Septième Hypothèse) is a 1991 novel by Paul Halter.

+One plot point turns on the revelation that a Mechanical Turk chess automaton was operated by a person inside the machine, reflecting a recurring theme in Halter's books that technology might allow seemingly-supernatural events to be real.

 In 2014, The Guardians Adrian McKinty considered The Seventh Hypothesis the third best locked-room mystery.
-One plot point turns on the revelation that a Mechanical Turk chess automaton was operated by a person inside the machine, reflecting a recurring theme in Halter's books that technology might allow seemingly-supernatural events to be real.